joshtynjala/actionscript-3.0-developers-guide/html-content-in-adobe-air/about-the-html-environment/index.md

 unexpected changes in a deployed AIR application.
 These changes may affect the behavior or appearance of HTML content in an application.
-For example, improvements or corrections in WebKit rendering may change the layout of elements in an application’s user interface.
+For example, improvements or corrections in WebKit rendering may change the layout of elements in an application's user interface.
 For this reason, it is highly recommended that you provide an update mechanism in your application.
 Should you need to update your application due to a change in the WebKit version included in AIR, the AIR update mechanism can prompt the user to install the new version